 Postdoctoral appointees may take courses in the School of Nursing and in the Graduate School of Arts and Sciences, as well as in other professional schools at Yale, depending on their interests and needs.
 All appointees are required to participate in training regarding the responsible conduct of research.
 In addition to encouraging the use of the NIH-sponsored Web site regarding responsible conduct, the School of Nursing offers seminars and a course, Health Care Ethics, that are available to all postdoctoral appointees.
 Postdoctoral appointees may take two to four courses per year.
-All postdoctoral experience by providing opportunities for shared learning and by developing group-specific goals.
-Activities include presentations of current work, journal reviews, manuscript reviews, problem solving, and role development.
+All postdoctoral appointees participate in a monthly seminar designed to enhance the postdoctoral experience by providing opportunities for shared learning and by developing group-specific goals.
+Activities include presentations of current work, journal reviews, manuscript reviews, mock presentations, problem solving, and role development.